brainstormforce/wp-spectra/readme.txt

 = x.x.x =
 * Improvement: Call To Action - Added element type option.
 * Improvement: Quick Action Bar - Added support for non-Spectra blocks.
+* Fix: Heading - Resolved an issue wherein the link color would not be correctly applied in the editor when added inside the loop builder with dynamic link enabled.
 * Fix: Container - Resolved an issue wherein the animation would be delayed on page load.
+* Fix: Tabs - Resolved an issue wherein the block's static CSS would not update when file generation was off and only specific blocks were activated.

 = 2.12.4 - WEDNESDAY, 28th FEBRUARY 2024 =
 * Improvement: Image - Added a title settings for images.